signaldatascience/R-curriculum/src/week4/day2/nonlinear-regression.md

 Closing notes
 =============

-By now, you've tried a fairly wide variety of nonlinear fitting techniques and gotten some sense for how each of them works.

-*In practice*, people usually use tree-based methods, especially random forests and gradient boosted trees -- they tend to be fairly easily tuned and robust to overfitting.
+By now, you've tried a fairly wide variety of nonlinear fitting techniques and gotten some sense for how each of them works. *In practice*, people usually use tree-based methods, especially random forests and gradient boosted trees -- they tend to be fairly easily tuned and robust to overfitting.
 However, it's useful to have a broader overview of the field as a whole.

 Also, there are a lot of peculiarities to the interfaces of different nonlinear techniques -- when comparing them, `caret` offers a very well-designed interface for all of them, so it's nice to stick to using `train()` and other `caret` methods when possible.

 Hyperparameter optimization
 ---------------------------

 You may have noticed that tuning hyperparameters is a very big part of fitting nonlinear methods well!
 As the techniques become more complex, the number of hyperparameters to tune can grow significantly.
-Grid search is fine for ordinary usage, but in very complicated situations (10-20+ hyperparameters) it's better to use [random search](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf) -- otherwise there would just be far too many hyperparameter combinations to evaluate!
+Grid search is fine for ordinary usage, but in very complicated situations (10-20+ hyperparameters) it's better to use [random search](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf) -- otherwise there would just be far too many hyperparameter combinations to evaluate![^comb]

+[^comb]: If you have, say, 15 hyperparameters, even the simplest possible grid search that selects one of two possible values for each hyperparameter still has $2^{15}$ configurations to iterate over.
+That will almost assuredly take far too long.

 * Read the first 4 paragraphs of the `caret` package's documentation on [random hyperparameter search](http://topepo.github.io/caret/random.html).